 The defendant contends that its [test] [requirement] [practice] [selection criterion] is based on a reasonable factor other than the plaintiff’s age.
-Defendant has the burden of proving the following elements by a preponderance of the evidence:
+The defendant has the burden of proving the following elements by a preponderance of the evidence:

 1. the [test] [requirement] [practice] [selection criterion] is based on a factor other than the age of [the plaintiff] [those similarly situated];

 2. [insert justification for factor] is a legitimate interest of the defendant’s business; and

 3. the [test] [requirement] [practice] [selection criterion] is reasonably related to achieving [insert justification for factor].

 If you find that the plaintiff has proved [his] [her] claim[s], your verdict should be for the plaintiff, unless you find that the defendant has proved this defense, in which event your verdict should be for the defendant.

 Distinctions "based on reasonable factors other than age" RFOA) are not unlawful under the ADEA.
 29 U.S.C. § 623(f)(1).
 Thus, in a disparate impact case, the defendant is entitled to an instruction on this defense if the evidence can support a finding that the defendant’s test, requirement, or practice is based on a factor other than age.
 See generally Smith v.
 City of Jackson, 544 U.S. 228, 239 (2005) ("It is . . . in cases involving disparate-impact claims that the RFOA provision plays its principal role by precluding liability if the adverse impact was attributable to a nonage factor that was ‘reasonable.’"); see also Meacham v.
 Knolls Atomic Power Lab., 554 U.S. 84, 96 (2008) (noting that factor relied on by employer must be reasonable one, which may lean more heavily on older workers, as against younger ones).